 If you’re hosting any type of party or event, it pays to know how many glasses of wine are in a bottle (and how many ounces are in a glass of wine).
 This will help you accurately calculate how many bottles to purchase.
 Whether you’re planning a casual dinner party or a formal wedding reception, you need to know how much wine to serve per person.
 The last thing you want to do is run out of wine before the party is over or return home with dozens of leftover bottles.

-Check out the guide below to learn about the different types of bottles and pour sizes to determine how many bottles of wine you’ll need for your next event.
+Check out the guide below to learn about the different wine bottle sizes and types of wine pours to determine how many bottles of wine you’ll need for your next event.

 How Many Ounces Are in a Glass of Wine?